 Another option for online payment are the services of Authorize.Net.
 Authorize.Net is the most widely-used payment gateway provider on the Internet.
-Like PayPal, your customers will be able use credit card through the Authorize.Net system or pay directly from a bank account with the eCheck.Net system.
-However, unlike Paypal, Authorize.net is only a technology provider.
-You will need another company, a credit card processor, to actually verify the transactions that go through the system & take money from your customers.
+Like PayPal, your customers will be able use credit card through the Authorize.Net system or pay directly from a bank account with the eCheck system.
+However, unlike PayPal, Authorize.Net is only a payment gateway.
+You will need another company, a Merchant Account provider, to process the transactions that go through the system and transfer money from your customers' credit card banks to yours.
 This could be your bank if you already have credit card processing capability for your farm or Small Farm Central can help you set up a Merchant Account.

 An added feature of Authorize.Net is the ability for your customers to choose Automated Scheduled Payments.
 This payment plan eliminates the hassle of hounding members to pay their subscription balances.
 Through Authorize.Net, the customer's credit card information is stored securely and then automatically charged on future dates that the customer agrees to.

 • Read the "Authorize.Net vs. PayPal" article in the Member Assembler section of the Knowledge Base to help you decide which online payment service is right for you.

 • To set up your Merchant Account, call the Small Farm Central customer support line at 412-567-3864.
 Small Farm Central uses Total Merchant Services to set up Merchant Accounts.
 The Merchant Account application process takes less than an hour and Small Farm Central's support staff will help you through this setup over the phone.
 Read more about Merchant Accounts in this WebGeek.com article and the article "Credit Card Options with Total Merchant Services" article in the Member Assembler section of the Knowledge Base.